r-walloner/Flexible-mesh-particle-coupling-with-preCICE/cfddem_single_particle_sedimentation/README.md

 # CFD-DEM: single particle sedimentation
-This is the single particle sedimentation scenario from Section 4.3 of the bachelor's thesis thesis *Flexible mesh-particle coupling with preCICE* by Robin Walloner.
+This is the single particle sedimentation scenario from Section 4.3 of the bachelor's thesis *Flexible mesh-particle coupling with preCICE* by Robin Walloner.

 ## Contents